 - Neutrik NAUSB-W-B A/B USB Feed-Through - Black

-- Switchcraft EH 45P5E Series RJ45 Connector - Black (Recommended for some wood fightsticks)
+- Switchcraft EH 45P5E Series RJ45 Connector - Black (Recommended for some wooden fightsticks)

 - More in Cabling

 Base Model: While there are many parts that work together, most players purchase a joystick in a single piece.
-The most popular model of joystick is Sanwa's flagship JLF, the joystick included in all Madcatz TE sticks, and many other high-end arcade sticks.
-Many other models of full joystick exist for a different feel in play.
+The most popular model of joystick is Sanwa's flagship JLF, the joystick included in all Qanba* and Madcatz TE sticks, and many other high-end arcade sticks.
+Many other models of full joysticks are available, such as Seimitsu and Hori (Japan), Samducksa (Korea), Suzo Happ (America), and Industrias Lorenzo (Spain).
 Almost all retail cases and many custom cases will support all Japanese model arcade sticks, though these will occasionally require different mounting plates than the plates provided.